 There are a lot of differences between these two.

-On the inside, Linksys has a full web interface and a somewhat optional mobile app.
+On the inside, Linksys has a full web interface and a somewhat optional mobile appโyou can use just the web interface if you follow these tricks.
 The eero has no web interface.
-Its mobile app is the only tool for setup and on-going management.
+Its mobile app is the only tool for setup and ongoing management.

 The Linksys comes with a standard set of network settings that includes the support for Dynamic DNS.
 The eero lacks a lot of common network options.

 Both routers have spartan Wi-Fi customization for my taste.
-However, at least Linksys allows you to separate its bands into different networks and a few other things.
+However, Linksys allows you to separate its bands into different networks and a few other things.
 The eero has zero Wi-Fi configuration.

-Linksys has no support for home automation or online protection, but it comes with QoS and Parental Control built-in.
+Linksys has no home automation or online protection support, but it comes with QoS and Parental Control built-in.

-The eero’s protection and Parental Control features, which are part of eero Secure, require a monthly subscription.
-Its support for Zigbee requires a connection with an Amazon account, which might increase users’ privacy risks.
+The eero's protection and Parental Control features, part of eero Secure, require a monthly subscription.
+Its support for Zigbee requires a connection with an Amazon account, which increases users' privacy risks.

-Note, though, that the Velop MX4200 also coerce users into linking their home network to a Linksys account, so it’s not exactly rosy in terms of privacy.
-But at least, you have the option not to do so.
-It’s a matter of degrees here.
+Note, though, that the Velop MX4200 also coerces users into linking their home network to a Linksys account, so it's not exactly rosy in terms of privacy.
+But, again, at least, you have the option not to do so.
+It's a matter of degrees here.

-Amazon eero Pro 6 vs. Linksys Velop MX4200: Performance
+Amazon eero Pro 6 vs. Linksys Velop MX4200: Ratings and performance

 These two performed quite differently in my testing.